Program overview

 Graduates of the Bachelor of Science (Building Science) (Honours) program can pursue a variety of career paths in Canada, including:

-- Building Scientist: Analyze building performance and develop strategies for optimization and sustainability.
+• Building Scientist: Analyze building performance and develop strategies for optimization.

-- Building Inspector: Evaluate buildings for compliance with safety codes and regulations, ensuring quality and safety standards are met.
+• Building Inspector: Evaluate buildings for compliance with codes and regulations, ensuring safety and quality standards are met.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.